AverInformatics/sqlalchemy-redshift/docs/alembic.rst

 .. code-block:: python

-    # This will generate a warning - USING is not supported in Redshift
+    # This will raise alembic.util.CommandError - USING is not supported in Redshift
     op.alter_column('users', 'age',
                    type_=sa.Integer(),
                    existing_type=sa.VARCHAR(10),